 Middlesbrough Council considers regular school attendance to be important, and Penalty Notices will usually be issued:

 - to a parent whose child is of compulsory school age and has 10 or more unauthorised absences in the previous seven school weeks

 - where a parent takes their child on a period of leave of absence during term time

 To assist Middlesbrough Council in its drive to raise pupil attendance, ensuring young people achieve their full potential and raise their educational standards.

 £60 if paid in full within 21 days

 £120 if paid in full after 21 days but within 28 days

 Note: If the fine is not fully paid within 28 days and there is no reason to withdraw the notice, Middlesbrough Council will prosecute a parent in the Magistrates' Court for failing to ensure regular school attendance.

 Details are contained in the Penalty Notice itself.
-Payment can be made in person by cash, cheque, postal order or debit/credit card via telephone.
-Cheques and postal orders may be sent by post.
+Payment can be made by cash in person at Middlesbrough House, or by debit or credit card by phone.
 The whole amount must be paid by the due date.